opencaesar/opencaesar.github.io/_posts/2023-04-01-Ontological-Modeling and Analysis Forum.md

 ## Events

-The onto:Nexus forum offers a wide range of engagment events designed to meet the diverse needs and interests of our members including:
+The onto:Nexus forum offers a wide range of engagement events designed to meet the diverse needs and interests of our members including:
 - Talks
 - Panels
 - Demos